Dana94/2019-website/blog/2020-05-01-styling-in-react.md

 ---
-title: Styling In React
+title: Styling in React
 path: styling-in-react
 date: 2020-05-01
 tags: ['coding', 'react', 'frontend']
 ---

-This is a walkthrough on how to apply styles through a basic react app created with the `create-react-app` [command] (https://github.com/facebook/create-react-app#quick-overview).
+This is an overview on how to apply styles through a basic react app created with the `create-react-app` [command] (https://github.com/facebook/create-react-app#quick-overview).

 ```bash
 npx create-react-app <app-name>